 Contact: Mickey MacWilliams, MSIA Executive Director

-Clarkston, MI (2012/1013) – Skiers and boarders can look forward to a fun-filled winter with plenty of places to enjoy Michigan’s snow-filled slopes and trails.
-With a combined total of 51 ski areas, boasting over 260 lifts, about 1,000 runs, more than 50 terrain parks and hundreds of kilometers of groomed cross-country trails, there is something for everyone.
+Clarkston, MI (November 2013) – The Farmers Almanac is forecasting a winter with below-average temperatures for the Great Lakes Region and skiers and boarders can look forward to a fun-filled winter with plenty of places to enjoy Michigan’s snow-filled slopes and trails.
+With a combined total of 50 ski areas, boasting over 260 lifts, about 1,000 runs, more than 70 terrain parks and hundreds of kilometers of groomed cross-country trails, there is something for everyone.

-The following is a rundown of improvements and special offers for the 2012-2013 season.
-It is important to note that early discounts abound.
-Most ski areas offer discounts on their season ski passes if they are purchased before the snow flies.
+The following is a rundown of improvements and special offers for the 2013-2014 season.
+It is important to note that early bird specials abound.
+Most ski areas offer discounts on season ski passes if they are purchased before the snow flies.
 For more information, visit goskimichigan.com, which has quick links to Michigan ski area websites.

 Mont Ripley in Houghton has also made changes by increasing the size of their rental department and ski shops.
 (906) 487-2340, www.mtu.edu

 Ski Brule in Iron River is teaming up with school districts in Michigan, Wisconsin, Minnesota and Illinois to reward students with good grades and attendance.
 Students who earn perfect attendance or all “A” status during the first or second marking periods will receive a free day of skiing or snowboarding.
 The free day includes a lift ticket, rental, and lesson.
 Purchasing lift tickets in advance can reap savings.
 Prior to December 24, advance lift tickets are $35 and are valid anytime during the 2013/14 season.
 1-800-DO BRULE, skibrule.com